Sunday, September 30, 2018

 "This passage does not sit well with Ankerberg's interpretation.
 He says that it is always faith that is proven by works, whereas the apostle James seems to say it is the person."

-On the contrary, the context of James 2 is indeed contrasting two different kinds of faith.
+On the contrary, the context of James 2 indeed contrasts two different kinds of faith.
 It centers on a profession that results in good works and another that is dead.
-One man says that he believes in God while another actually does what He commands.
-A man is "justified" in the sense of being vindicated or proven righteous.
+One man says that he believes in God, while another actually does what He commands.
+A man himself is "justified" by works in the sense of being vindicated or proven righteous.

 "We must take care with this theory, or we'll end up scratching a few verses out of Genesis.
 Was it men who were testing Abraham's faith?
 The book of Genesis says God, not men, who was testing Abraham in Genesis 22.
 Ankerberg writes that James is referring to justification before men, because God can already see the heart (37)."

 God can test our faith to produce obedience.
 Even though God already knows whether our faith is genuine, Abraham was tested so that future generations could see for themselves that he is worthy of being considered the father of our faith.
+This incident serves to illustrate his unwavering trust in God.
 A faith that saves is one that obeys God.
 A saving faith is very much alive and active.
 A faith that is not evidenced by good works is dead.
 The context of James 2 discusses the inherent features of a saving faith.

 "Another problem with the Fundamentalist interpretation is that there were no men around to be "vindicated" before-this test was strictly between God and Abraham."